jashan-s1/Team5/docs/spec.md

 The application needs to communicate with the database in the backend to get the information about the books available

+The application needs to connect to an API for Email/SMS

-The application needs a GUI for the user to access it's functions
+The application needs a module to connect to thhe barcode scanner

 ## Technical Spec

 The primary user of the app will be on Windows machines, for this the app could be web based or local (TBD)

-The backend server can be local or cloud based (TBD)

-Programming Languages used: (TBD)